 Galveston is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 50,180 people and 21 constituent neighborhoods, Galveston is the 63rd largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Galveston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Galveston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Galveston are a mix of both white- and blue-collar jobs.
 Overall, Galveston is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Galveston who work in office and administrative support (12.50%), food service (10.51%), and sales jobs (9.60%).

-One of the nice things about Galveston is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Galveston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In terms of college education, Galveston is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.58% of adults 25 and older in the city have at least a bachelor's degree.